 PH.D.
-IN THE MARKETING AREA
+IN THE ACCOUNTING AREA

-This chapter presents the specific degree requirements (to add to the general requirements discussed in Chapter 1) for a Ph.D. in the marketing area.
-Each marketing doctoral student must review the requirements listed in this chapter with the Ph.D. area advisor in marketing.
+This chapter presents the specific degree requirements (to add to the general requirements discussed in Chapter 1) for a Ph.D. in the Accounting area.
+Each accounting doctoral student must review the requirements listed in this chapter with the Ph.D. area advisor in accounting.